daniele3b/SafeWater/tech.md

 These are global variables that threads share among them, in particular the **timer** is used to interact with the temperature sensor with regular intervals using the **rtc** module.
 Variables as **servo**, **floater** and **relay** represent pins in which these devices are connected.

-An important variable is the MQTT_TOPICS, it is an array of topics to distinguish the devices, each topic contain an incremental number, in this case 1.
+An important variable is the **MQTT_TOPICS**, it is an array of topics and in order to distinguish the devices, each topic contain an incremental number, in this case 1.

 ## MQTT COMMUNICATION